ibm-cloud-docs/log-analysis/agent/upgrade_logdna_agent_3.md

 Where `YOUR_FILE_NAME` is the name of the `yaml` file you used to deploy the old agent.
 This is the file you obtained in [Step 3](# upgrade_log_analysis_agent_3_step3).

 ## Step 6.
-Preparing the version 3 yaml file
+Preparing the version 3 yaml file to run the agent as non-root
 {: #upgrade_log_analysis_agent_3_step6}

 1. Download the new version 3 `yaml` file.
 Starting with version 3, `yaml` files are stored in a version-specific directory.